smallwoj/join-sound-johnson/README.md

 Join Sound Johnson is a Discord bot that allows you to set a YouTube link to a video that plays when you connect to a voice channel!

+Specifically, this is a rewrite of [my old discord.py bot](https://github.com/smallwoj/join-sound-johnson-py) using the Discord Rust ecosystem.

 <h1 align="center">Add This Bot</h1>

-To add this bot to your server, click visit the top.gg page!
+To add this bot to your server, visit the top.gg page!

 <h1 align="center">Commands</h1>